Learning the Travelling Salesperson Problem Requires Rethinking Generalization

 \section{Neural Combinatorial Optimization Pipeline}

-Many NP-hard problems can be formulated as sequential decision making tasks on graphs due to their highly structured nature.
-Towards a controlled study of neural combinatorial optimization, we unify recent ideas~\cite{nowak2017note,kool2018attention,deudon2018learning,joshi2019efficient} via a five stage \textit{end-to-end} pipeline illustrated in Figure~\ref{fig:pipeline}.
-Our discussion focuses on the Travelling Salesman Problem (TSP), but the pipeline presented is generic and can be extended to characterize modern architectures for several NP-hard graph problems.
+NP-hard problems can be formulated as sequential decision making tasks on graphs due to their highly structured nature.
+Towards a controlled study of neural combinatorial optimization for TSP, we unify recent ideas~\cite{nowak2017note,kool2018attention,deudon2018learning,joshi2019efficient} via a five stage end-to-end pipeline illustrated in Figure~\ref{fig:pipeline}.
+Our discussion focuses on TSP, but the pipeline presented is generic and can be extended to characterize modern architectures for several NP-hard graph problems.